 Nicky Hopkins [pianist]

 One of London's most in-demand session pianists in the 60's, Nicky Hopkins performed on many hit recordings from this period, producing a couple of singles and an album of his own.
-He worked extensively for leading UK independent producers Shel Talmy and Andrew Loog Oldham and performed on albums and singles by The Kinks, The Move, The Who and The Rolling Stones.
+He worked extensively for leading UK independent producers Shel Talmy, Andrew Loog Oldham, and with the The Kinks, The Move, The Who and The Rolling Stones.

 Hopkins played on the Stones' studio albums from 'Their Satanic Majesties Request' to 'Black And Blue' , including the prominent piano parts in 'She's A Rainbow' and 'Sympathy For The Devil'.
 He would rather play the Stones' slower, ballad-type songs, with longtime Stones keyboardist Ian Stewart playing on traditional rock numbers.